-The counseling support is provided by Community Work Incentives Coordinators (CWIC) who have received approved training from the Social Security Administration and a certification through Virginia Commonwealth University.
-WIPA participants are paired with a CWIC who will help them understand how work will impact their income and healthcare benefits.
+The counseling support is provided by Community Work Incentives Coordinators (CWICs) who have received approved training from the Social Security Administration and a certification through Virginia Commonwealth University.
+WIPA participants are paired with a CWIC who will help them understand how work will impact their income and health care benefits.
 They will also teach participants how to use work incentives to return to work to increase their financial self-sufficiency.

 Who is eligible for WIPA?

-- Between 14 years old and full retirement age
+- Anyone between 14 years old and full retirement age

 - Beneficiaries who have a disability and receive SSI and/or SSDI

-- Working, or interested in returning to work or increasing employment
+- Those working, interested in returning to work or increasing employment

 - Outreach to beneficiaries and their supports about WIPA services and how to access us.